Bring your compass and sense of adventure to the

 You must wear your race number on the front of your body and on the top of your outermost layer.
 Your number must be visible to all volunteer marshals and the finish line staff.

-There are fully stocked aid stations that offer fluids and food, but carrying a water bottle is strongly recommended.
+There are three fully stocked aid stations that offer fluids and food, but carrying a water bottle is strongly recommended.
 Please refer to the map provided at the race for information regarding the placement of the Aid Stations.

 Water stops are contingent upon road access, therefore they are at irregular distances on the courses.
 You are encouraged to bring your own beverage and top it up at the course stops.